cproctor/ub-cs-education-handbook/source/introduction.md

 in case of a discrepancy between this handbook and the LAI website assume the latter is correct.

 This handbook was written by Dr. Chris Proctor, with substantial feedback and input from Dr. Beth Etopio, Dr. Erin Kearney, and Dr. Anne Izydorczak.
+Thanks to Dr. J. Ben Schafer and Dr.
+Michelle Friend for the feedback they provided as external program reviewers.
 Any errors are the sole responsibility of Dr. Proctor.

 That said, we strive to keep this document accurate and up-to-date.
 Please contact Dr. Chris Proctor ([chrisp@buffalo.edu](mailto:chrisp@buffalo.edu))